-What we do Pay for performance \odot At least 50% of our NEOs' target total direct compensation is performance-based and tied to pre-established performance goals aligned with our short-term and long-term objectives.
-Rigorous performance goals \odot We use rigorous, objective performance-based Company goals in our incentive plans.
-Annual say-on-pay vote \odot We have conducted an annual advisory say-on-pay vote on our NEO compensation since 2011.
-Annual compensation peer group review \bigcirc We review competitive market information when considering executive pay.
-Caps on annual and long-term incentives \oslash Performance-based incentive awards have maximum achievement levels to mitigate the risk that executives will make unwise decisions in pursuit of excessive rewards.
-Limited perquisites \oslash We provide limited perquisites to officers in the Company.
-Limited employment agreements \oslash We do not have employment agreements with officers.
-Our CEO, an external hire who joined us as President in January 2021, entered into an employment agreement to cover his first three years of employment, but that agreement expired by its terms in January 2024.
-Compensation Recovery Policy ("clawback" policy) Ø We have adopted a compensation recovery (or "clawback") policy (the "Compensation Recovery Policy"), which requires recovery from current and former executive officers of certain incentive-based compensation in the event of a required restatement of previously issued financial statements.
-Director and senior officer stock ownership guidelines Ø Our stock ownership guidelines require significant ownership of AvalonBay stock by officers holding the title of senior vice president or higher, and by our non-employee directors, to align the long-term interests of our officers and non-employee directors with those of our stockholders.
-Independent Compensation Committee consultant \oslash The Compensation Committee engages its own independent compensation consultant to advise on executive and director compensation matters.
-Prohibition on certain transactions in Company stock by directors and officers \oslash Our Anti-Hedging and Anti-Speculation Policy, which applies to all directors, officers and employees, prohibits hedging and the use of derivative securities and similar transactions relating to our securities.
-Our No Pledging Policy prohibits our directors and officers from holding AvalonBay securities in a margin account or pledging our securities as collateral for loans.
-What we don't do No single-trigger vesting of restricted shares or options \otimes We do not maintain any plans that require automatic acceleration of time-based vesting restricted share or option awards upon a change in control of AvalonBay.
-No excise tax gross-ups on change in control payments \otimes We do not provide our NEOs with any excise tax gross-ups or other payment or reimbursement of excise taxes in connection with a change in control of AvalonBay.
-No tax gross-ups on perquisites \otimes We do not provide our NEOs with any tax gross-ups on perquisites, other than in limited circumstances for expense reimbursement associated with approved business-related relocations.
-No discounting of stock options or repricing of underwater options \otimes Our equity compensation plan expressly prohibits discounting the exercise price of stock options and repricing underwater stock options without stockholder approval.
-No guaranteed bonuses \otimes Our annual incentive plan is entirely performance-based, and our NEOs are not guaranteed any minimum levels of payment under that plan.
+0 At least 50% of our NEOs' target total direct compensation is performance-based and tied to pre- established performance goals aligned with our short-term and long-term objectives. \odot We use rigorous, objective performance-based Company goals in our incentive plans. \odot We have conducted an annual advisory say-on-pay vote on our NEO compensation since 2011. \odot We review competitive market information when considering executive pay.
+0 Performance-based incentive awards have maximum achievement levels to mitigate the risk that executives will make unwise decisions in pursuit of excessive rewards. \odot We provide limited perquisites to officers in the Company. \odot We do not have employment agreements with officers. ⊘ We have adopted a compensation recovery (or "clawback") policy (the "Compensation Recovery Policy"), which requires recovery from current and former executive officers of certain incentive-based compensation in the event of a required restatement of previously issued financial statements.
+0 Our stock ownership guidelines require significant ownership of AvalonBay stock by officers holding the title of senior vice president or higher, and by our non-employee directors, to align the long-term interests of our officers and non-employee directors with those of our stockholders.
+0 The Compensation Committee engages an independent compensation consultant to advise on executive and director compensation matters. \odot Our Anti-Hedging and Anti-Speculation Policy, which applies to all directors, officers and employees, prohibits hedging and the use of derivative securities and similar transactions relating to our securities.
+Our No Pledging Policy prohibits our directors and officers from holding AvalonBay securities in a margin account or pledging our securities as collateral for loans. \otimes We do not maintain any plans that require automatic acceleration of time-based vesting restricted share or option awards upon a change in control of AvalonBay. \otimes We do not provide our NEOs with any excise tax gross-ups or other payment or reimbursement or excise taxes in connection with a change in control of AvalonBay. ⊗ We do not provide our NEOs with any tax gross-ups on perquisites, other than in limited circumstances for expense reimbursement associated with approved business-related relocations. \otimes Our equity compensation plan expressly prohibits discounting the exercise price of stock options and repricing underwater stock options without stockholder approval. ⊗ Our annual incentive plan is entirely performance-based, and our NEOs are not guaranteed any minimum levels of payment under that plan with the exception of Ms. Thomas who joined us in July 2024 and for whom we guaranteed her first year's 2024 cash and stock bonus payments as part of her sign-on package. $\begin{array}{cccccccccccccccccccccccccccccccccccc$

-2023 Stockholder Advisory Vote on Executive Compensation
+2024 Stockholder Advisory Vote on Executive Compensation

-At the 2023 Annual Meeting of Stockholders, the Company's executive officer compensation for 2022 was approved by approximately 94.1% of the votes cast on the matter.
+At the 2024 Annual Meeting of Stockholders, the Company's executive officer compensation for 2023 was approved by approximately 95.5% of the votes cast on the matter.
 The Compensation Committee and the Company considered these results to be an endorsement by stockholders of the Company's compensation structure, target levels and actual executive compensation.

-Chief Executive Officer & President 2023 Compensation At-A-Glance
+Chief Executive Officer & President 2024 Compensation At-A-Glance